 After paying down $43,000 of debt in just under 2 years, I have found that my passion is to help people get out of debt and save money so they can be generous like never before.
-Of course, during a pandemic, many have found themselves in a difficult place financially so if you’re looking for ways to save money, you’ve come to the right place!
+Recently, many have found themselves in a difficult place financially, so if you’re looking for ways to save money, you’ve come to the right place!

 1. Save Money On Auto Insurance

 Considering what COVID-19 has done to today’s workforce, many people are finding themselves working at home.
 But did you know that your auto insurance has a lot to do with how much you drive?
 If you are someone who is spending more time working from home, make sure you reach out to your current auto insurance provider to see what kind of discount or rebate they can provide.
 Many companies are already taking the initiative to offer discounted premiums so make sure you save money in this part of your budget.

 With temperatures expected to cool down as we enter the holiday season, make sure you go easy on your thermostat.
 I know Summer temperatures really caused us to become dependant on A/C but did you know running your heater actually drains more energy on your electric bill?
 As temperatures get colder, maybe consider grabbing a blanket or a jacket as opposed to turning on the thermostat.
 It will save you a TON of money on your electric bill.